 Business networking is the process of interacting with others to exchange information and develop personal contacts.
 You can network in person at local meetings or watering holes, or online via industry websites and social networks.
-The importance of networking can not be overstated to your success.

 What is the importance of networking for your career development?
 According to LinkedIn, 80% of professionals surveyed say that networking is important to their career success.
 Here’s why.